oayanda/Deploying-Applications-Into-Kubernetes-Cluster/project_22.md

 ![pods](./images/6.png)

 Notice replica is set to 3, hence the 3 pods.
-Even a pod is deleted, It would recreate another pod from the configuration stated in the ***template*** field hence, it will always maintain 3 avilable pods unless specified otherwise.
+If a pod is terminates, it recreates another pod from the configuration stated in the ***template*** field hence, it will always maintain 3 avilable pods unless specified otherwise.

 ```bash
 # Clean up